BakkerGames/DAGS/SYNTAX.md

 >Returns true if "value" is falsey.
 Returns false if the value is truthy or isn't boolean.

-@falsedata(key)

->Returns true if the raw value for "key" is falsey.
-Returns false if the value is truthy or isn't boolean.

 @ge(value1,value2)

 >Checks if integer "value1" is greater than or equal to integer "value2".
 Error if not integers.